What Is Lean? (Purple Drank)

 - Urinary tract infections.

-People who abuse purple drank in the long term or in sufficiently large doses may suffer from life-threatening effects, which may be exacerbated when it is used in combination with other drugs.
-Some cases of coma and death have been reported and attributed to purple drank use.
-The risk of death is highest when combined with other sedative drugs or depressant substances such as alcohol 2.
+Though some may believe a substance like lean to be safe because it contains substances regularly prescribed by doctors (cough syrup, antihistamines), those who consume it in the long term or in sufficiently large quantities may be at risk of experiencing dangerous and, in some cases, lethal drug effects.
+Such health risks are compounded when it is used in combination with other drugs.1 Some cases of coma and death have been reported and attributed to purple drank use.1 The risk of death is highest when combined with other sedative drugs or depressant substances such as alcohol.3

-Codeine, the primary ingredient in purple lean behind its desirable yet harmful effects, is an opioid—a class of drugs associated with an extremely high rate of addiction.
-The highly addictive nature of opioids is due, in part, to their rewarding, pleasant effects such as euphoria, relief from tension and anxiety, and decreased aggression 3.
-However, opioids should only be used in a therapeutic context under the direction of a physician and should only be taken as prescribed.
+The highly addictive nature of opioids is due, in part, to their rewarding, euphoric effects.
+Opioids should only be used in a therapeutic context under the direction of a physician and should only be taken as prescribed to mitigate some of this addictive potential.

-Because prescription codeine is a legal substance that many people use to legitimately manage pain- or cough-related medical issues, it is difficult to track rates of abuse and addiction.
-According to the 2011 Monitoring the Future Report published by the Drug Enforcement Agency, 2.9% of 8th graders, 4.3% of 10th graders, and 5.0% of 12th graders abused cough and cold medicines in the previous year for recreational purposes 5.
+According to the 2018 Monitoring the Future Report published by the Drug Enforcement Agency, 2.8% of 8th graders, 3.3% of 10th graders, and 3.4% of 12th graders abused cough and cold medicines in the previous year for recreational purposes.8

 - Difficulty sleeping.